CHBC-DT: Analog-to-digital conversion

 On October 15, 2012, CHBC flash cut the digital signals of its main Kelowna transmitter and its rebroadcasters in Penticton and Vernon into operation on UHF channels 27, 32 and 20.
 Digital television receivers display CHBC's virtual channel on its main transmitter as channel 2.2 (indirectly corresponding to its analog-era VHF channel 2).

-All of the station's transmitters must convert to digital broadcasts before August 31, 2016, as part of a promise that Shaw Media made to the CRTC during its acquisition of Canwest.
+All of the station's transmitters were required to convert to digital broadcasts before August 31, 2016, as part of a promise that Shaw Media made to the CRTC during its acquisition of Canwest.